Research Experience Placements

 The NERC Research Experience Placement (REP) scheme recognises that there is a shortage of individuals with quantitative skills coming into environmental science, and also recognises demographic and diversity-related challenges in the environmental sciences.

-Information for applicants on eligibility, funding, supervision, and reporting can be found in our REP FAQs.
+Information for undergraduate applicants on eligibility, funding, supervision, and reporting can be found in our REP FAQs.